 Fruzsina graduated from The National Theatre School of Canada in 2003 and has since created numerous costume, set, props and make-up designs.
 She also works in film in her country of origin, Hungary.
 For Fruzsina, theatre is a multifaceted world of inspiration, exchange and growth.

-Lighting Designer TIMOTHY RODRIGUES
+Lighting Designer TIM RODRIGUES

 Sound Designer PETER CERONE